 Thank you most of all to Dawn Yoshimura, the curator of the exhibit.
 The exhibit would not exist without her.
 This was her baby and she has worked so hard!
 I do not think anyone has seen the hundreds of hours she donated to the art community because she was overseeing the entire project and doing a large share of the work herself for 5 months (plus the proposal writing time too!).
 She was the one who pitched the idea and lead us all the way through the design of the show and all the ambitious side projects: panels, discussions, education, etc… She spent the most time of anyone on this project – and that is saying a lot!
 Time she could have spent at the easel has been spent in connecting and guiding us all to make something greater than the sum of our parts.
 This is by far the most detailed, far-reaching, community-oriented art event I have been involved in helping to organize.
 It was all-consuming for me, and even moreso for Dawn.
 The care and the time really does show in the final exhibit.
 Some artists have continued their work on series inspired by this exhibit.
 The influence from this experience will ripple throughout the islands for a long time…

 Thank you to Kimberly Howsley for her help as president of AHA and co-chair.
 She spent many hours editing, planning, and honing the exhibit, and was especially involved in the panels and extra community events.
-Thanks to her husband Roger, and fried Richard for their help with tasks especially leading up to the reception!
-I apologize that I only know first names in this case, but they were so kind to help us!
+Thanks to her husband Roger, and friends Richard and Asia Di Antonio (who is serving as interim AHA secretary) for their help with tasks especially leading up to the reception!
+I apologize where I only know first names, but they were so kind to help us!

 Thank you to HoMA Director of Curatorial Affairs Healoha Johnston for selecting the concept, and to Exhibit Manager Marlene Siu for hours and hours of coordination with the museum, for helping us communicate with the museum’s teams of graphic designers and web developers.
 Everyone in the museum team did a wonderful job of helping us bring this exhibit to the larger community.
 Between AHA and Museum publicity, a crowd of over 200 people showed up for the reception – HOMAS Gallery (Linekona) was standing room only with many people in the hallways!